KIT-IBPT/vinegar/doc/release_notes/vinegar_2.0.rst

 specified relative to the location of the file where they are included by starting the name of the included file with a dot (``.``).

-Finally, the file name extension used for all the configuration files that are used by the YAML target source can now be specified through the ``file_extension`` configuration option. ``.yaml`` is still the default, so this change is fully backwards compatible.
+Finally, the file name suffix used for all the configuration files that are used by the YAML target source can now be specified through the ``file_suffix`` configuration option. ``.yaml`` is still the default, so this change is fully backwards compatible.

 vinegar.request_handler.file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^